 Here’s my review of 47 other great kids audio dramas–and most are history-based!)

-Geography or History Timeline Resources
+Best History or Geography Timeline Resources

 Lastly, here are some excellent resources to teach geography (if geography is not included in your history materials).